The Pop2net basics

 inspector.plot_bipartite_network()

-Just because we can, let’s create some more edges by adding one agent to all locations:
+Just because we can, let’s create some more edges by adding a single actor to all locations:

 [25]: